WiseLibs/better-sqlite3/README.md

 - Full transaction support
 - High performance, efficiency, and safety
 - Easy-to-use synchronous API *(better concurrency than an asynchronous API... yes, you read that correctly)*
-- Support for user-defined functions, aggregates, and extensions
+- Support for user-defined functions, aggregates, and virtual tables
 - 64-bit integers *(invisible until you need them)*
 - Worker thread support *(for large/slow queries)*